 Eastern Dogwood — Another native, dogwood trees are popular in North and Central Florida and produce blooms of small white flowers in February.
 Photo: Chris Evans, University of Illinois, Bugwood.org

 Fringetree — This deciduous tree bursts into bloom with ribbon-like flowers.
 Delicate, lightly fragrant white flowers cover these trees for about two weeks in late winter or early spring.
 Fringetrees lose their leaves in the winter, but in late spring your tree's glossy green leaves will return.

-Japanese Magnolia — Another tree that bids good-bye to winter and ushers in spring with a bang, Japanese magnolia trees present an impressive display of large, pinkish flowers.
+Saucer Magnolia — Another tree that bids good-bye to winter and ushers in spring with a bang, saucer magnolia trees present an impressive display of large, pinkish flowers.
 These trees can be grown successfully in North and Central Florida.

 Taiwan Cherry — In January and February Taiwan cherry erupts into bloom with flamingo-pink flowers, the sight of which is sure to stop you in your tracks.
 Grown in North and Central Florida, this Florida-friendly tree also produces fruits loved by birds.